Areas of Interest

 Honors & Awards

-2020 Mildred Cohn Award in Biological Chemistry, ASBMB
+Mildred Cohn Award in Biological Chemistry, ASBMB, 2020

-2016 Gordon Hammes Distinguished Lectureship, American Chemical Society
+Gordon Hammes Distinguished Lectureship, American Chemical Society, 2016

-2016 Award for Encouraging Women into Careers in the Chemical Sciences, American Chemical Society
+Award for Encouraging Women into Careers in the Chemical Sciences, American Chemical Society, 2016

-2003 Jerome and Isabella Karle Collegiate Professor of Chemistry
+Jerome and Isabella Karle Collegiate Professor, University of Michigan, 2003

 The chaperone SmgGDS-607 has a dual role, both activating and inhibiting farnesylation of small GTPases.

 A cationic polymethacrylate-copolymer acts as an agonist for β-amyloid and an antagonist for amylin fibrillation.

 Sahoo BR, Genjo T, Nakayama TW, Stoddard AK, Ando T, Yasuhara K, Fierke CA, Ramamoorthy A.